Canon 1Ds vs Nikon D850

 The Nikon D850 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1Ds writes its imaging data to Compact Flash cards, while the D850 uses SDHC or XQD cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D850 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 Connectivity comparison: Canon 1Ds vs Nikon D850